annemorris/Data-Guide-1/98-Tools_and_Methods.md

 title: Tools and Methods
 ---

-Tips and instructions to get data with the programming language R.
+Tips and steps to get data with the programming language R

 ---